naoshibaikyu/superbuddn/test.md

 %Fine. *[grumble]*

-Falling star: Okay, that has to be the craziest thing I've ever seen.
+Fallingstar: Okay, that has to be the craziest thing I've ever seen.
 Who would have thought a Joe could dance?

 Iga: Go, 109, go!